acumos/security-verification/security-verification-service/docs/design.rst

     approach to policy adherence and modeler behaviors that support best practices and policies

-Depending on how the Acumos community prioritizes the goals of S-V, the various approaches above, and how successful the S-V team is in resourcing and addressing technical challenges of the design below, various of these hybrid/manual approach elements may be implemented in the Athena release.
+Depending on how the Acumos community prioritizes the goals of SV, the various approaches above, and how successful the SV team is in resourcing and addressing technical challenges of the design below, various of these hybrid/manual approach elements may be implemented in the Athena release.